RuizheHuang24/ACC012_Track2_Airbnb/README.md

 - Lower-priced listings tend to have more reviews.

 ## 5. How to Run
+1. Clone or download this repository
-1. Place AB_NYC_2019.csv in the same folder
+2. Place AB_NYC_2019.csv in the same folder
-2. Install required packages:
+3. Install required packages:
    pip install pandas matplotlib seaborn
-3. Run the Jupyter notebook or Python script
+4. Run the Jupyter notebook or Python script

 ## 6. Product Link & Demo Video
 - GitHub Repository: https://github.com/RuizheHuang24/ACC012_Track2_Airbnb.git
 - Demo Video: [PASTE YOUR VIDEO LINK HERE]

 ## 7. Limitations & Next Steps
-Limitations: Data is from 2019; no time or seasonal factors included.
-Next steps: Add interactive charts, price prediction, or recent data comparison.
+Limitations:
+- Data is from 2019 and may not reflect current market conditions
+- Missing values may affect some calculations
+- No external economic or seasonal data included

+Future improvements:
+- Compare data across multiple years
+- Build a simple price prediction model
+- Analyze seasonal trends and neighbourhood-level demand